13 October 2024

 The Third Evolution: main characteristics (2/3)

-Here we show how the Third Evolution shares many characteristics with the Second Evolution: the blindness, the randomness, the digital base, the unicity, the diversity, the role of the environment, the inheritance.
-Today we deal with unicity.
+Here we show how the Third Evolution shares many characteristics with the Second Evolution: blindness, randomness, digital basis, unicity, diversity, the role of the environment, inheritance.
+Today we will look at unicity.

 The Unicity